Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

 Explore the eShop sample

-As a next step, you can see a real-world scenario eShop application that demonstrates the ASP.NET Core caching providers: ASP.NET Core eShop by using Redis caching providers.
+As a next step, you can see a real-world scenario eShop application demonstrating the ASP.NET core caching providers: ASP.NET core eShop using Redis caching providers.

 • Redis session state provider